👉 TAP TO SAVE 50% WITH CODE SPRING

 No. 7 - Kurt Kitayama

-The 2023 champion of the Arnold Palmer Invitational, Kurt Kitayama enters this year’s edition in even better form than he showed prior to his breakthrough victory three years ago.
+The 2023 champion of the Arnold Palmer Invitational, Kurt Kitayama, enters this year’s edition in even better form than he showed prior to his breakthrough victory three years ago.
 Since the start of last summer, Kitayama has quietly authored one of the most impressive ball-striking stretches in professional golf.

-Over the past nine months, only Scottie Scheffler and Si Woo Kim have gained more strokes from tee-to-green.
+Over the past nine months, only Scheffler and Kim have gained more strokes from tee-to-green.
 He's long been known as one of the more proven long-iron commodities on Tour: rating in the 98th percentile in Approach Proximity from beyond 200 yards.
 On a course that sees nearly 30% of its historical approach shots come from this range, those splits carry a bit of extra weight.

-And most recently, Kitayama recorded the best ball-striking display we've seen at Riviera (+9.4) in three iterations of the Genesis Invitational.
+Most recently, Kitayama recorded the best ball-striking display we've seen at Riviera (+9.4) in three iterations of the Genesis Invitational.

 Outside of his 2023 triumph, Bay Hill hasn’t been overly kind — highlighted by a missed cut the following year after rounds of 78-73.
 But current form outweighs distant scar tissue, and few players in this field are striking it as purely right now.